✦ Scandinavian-inspired design, curated for modern living

 Room-by-Room Dehumidifier Settings for Skin Comfort

-Different rooms often need different humidity targets.
+Different rooms often need different operating strategies.
 A damp basement may need more dehumidification than a heated bedroom, so avoid using one whole-house rule for every space.
+The targets below are practical operating ranges synthesized from general indoor-humidity guidance; they are not room-specific medical prescriptions.

 Room Skin-Friendly Target Practical Tip